zsparal/api-documentation/source/orders/migrate-to-orders.rst

 Prerequisites
 -------------
 This guide assumes you are migrating from the v2 Payments API.
-If you are migrating from the v1 API please first review the :doc:`v2 migration guide </payments/migrating-v1-to-v2>` to learn about the differences between the v1 and the v2 API.
+If you are migrating from the v1 API, then first review the :doc:`v2 migration guide </payments/migrating-v1-to-v2>` to learn about the differences between the v1 and the v2 API.